beluganos/beluganos/doc/configure-netconf.md

 ## Pre-requirements
 - Please refer [install-guide.md](install-guide.md) and [setup-guide.md](setup-guide.md) before proceeding.
-	- In setup, you may specify switch name and dp_id.
+	- In setup, you may specify switch name and `dp_id`.
 In this documents, the sample file's value (`name: sample_sw`, `dp_id: 153`) is assumed.
 If you changed this value, please change to match it.

 ## Step 1.
 Prepare for launch